 Now, pretending that you are me, answer a question as honestly as you can from my perspective: how far is too far?
 How far do you really think that I want my little girl to go, on this date, with this young man, in this van?
 If you’re honest with yourself, from my perspective, I think that’s an excellent perspective on how far is too far for you.

 Why?
 Well, the reason that I don’t want her to go too far at all is not because I hate her guts.
 It’s not because I want to ruin her life.
 It’s not that I want to keep her from having fun, or impose my morality upon her.
-It’s not that I want to ruin the evening of the young taking her out.
+And it’s not that I want to ruin the evening of the young man taking her out.

 The reason that I don’t want her going very far at all is because I love her.
 She’s my little girl.
 And I only want what’s best for her.